-Remark 1.2.
-Our result has a clear homogeneous counterpart for the Fourier modes of the solution if the equation (1.1) is set on the torus instead of \mathbb{R}^d .
+- Remark 1.2.
+Our result adapts for $\omega_0 = c\epsilon^{-2}$, c > 0.
+Our result is also valid for the focusing case since we work on the weakly nonlinear regime.
+Moreover, it has a clear homogeneous counterpart for the Fourier modes of the solution if one sets equation (1.1) on the torus instead of \mathbb{R}^d . - 1.4.

-1.4.
 Strategy of the proof.
-The proof is based on building a sufficiently good approximation of the solution and representing it as a Dyson's series.
+The heart of the proof is based on building a sufficiently good approximation of the solution and representing it as a Dyson's series.
 The iterative scheme we adopt to approximate our solution is given by: